CJ42/LSP8-EthDenver-2024-workshop/README.md

 ## Setup the basics functionalities

-We will now setup the following core logic to make our LSP8 a POAP like contract.
+We will now setup the following core logic to make our LSP8 an NFT that proves you attended this workshop.
+To do so, we will set the following functionalities:

 - enable users to claim their POAP themselves.
 - make the POAP of each user non-transferable.

-We will represent the POAP claimed by each user as a tokenId constructed as the address of the user that claimed the POAP as a `bytes32`, left padded with `00`.
+We will represent the POAP claimed by each user as a unique tokenId constructed as the hash of the abi-encoded address of the user that claimed (`bytes32`, left padded with `00`).

 ```solidity
 function claim() external {